 Step 4.
 Start simplifying

 Hemingway also uses highlighting to suggest some simple fixes by using fewer adverbs and simpler words or eliminating the passive voice.

 Hemingway’s suggestions are just a starting point.
 Complex sentences require a re-thinking of the content.
-That’s what it took for me to go from the sample paragraph above to my rewrite below:
+That’s what it took for me to go from the sample paragraph in Step 2 to my rewrite below: